1leey89/Project-Elk-Stack/README.md

 ![Project Diagram of Elk VM](https://user-images.githubusercontent.com/88859779/141648701-d191b487-e6e7-418c-98d4-6789db64fc82.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _YML configuration_ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the _Ansible and YML_ file may be used to install only certain pieces of it, such as Filebeat.

 <p>
 <details>